Layria-b/RRSpotifyInBio/README.md

 Any questions, issues etc. dm me
 LameLexi#7004

-NOTE; your bio will NOT update in real time due to rec room bio cacheing
+NOTE: your bio will NOT update in real time due to rec room bio cachein also when u run the program it will create a .cache file you NEED to keep this in the same directory for the program to work, im not sure if theres a way to bundle the file in the exe as spotipy creates it